mse150s20/p2-kinetics/README.md

 rInfect is the rate of Infection and rRecover is the rate of Recovery from Infection

-Recovered:
-    Increases as people who were Infected fight off COVID-19 and survive.
+Healthy: This is how many healthy uninfected people there are in Idaho.

+Infected: This is the number of COVID-19 positive people there are in Idaho.

+Recovered: This is the number of people who have recovered from a COVID-19 infection.

     Line 14 has rRecover*Infected in that big list that's returned That MEANS: dRecovered/dt = rRecover*Infected